-- 5.1.1 Provide sufficient community park and recreational facilities to meet the population need of the future resident population through implementation of development regulations for park dedications and improvements. - 5.1.2 Encourage development to incorporate parks such as public plazas, mini parks, pocket parks, special activity parks or park equivalences within their building footprint or on site (either privately or publicly owned).
+- 5.1.1 Provide sufficient community park and low-cost recreational facilities to meet the population need of the future resident population and visitors through implementation of development regulations for park dedications and improvements. - 5.1.2 Encourage development to incorporate parks such as public plazas, mini parks, pocket parks, special activity parks or park equivalences within their building footprint or on site (either privately or publicly owned) that will be open and free to public use. - 5.1.3 Support the conservation of Rose Creek's ecological health as a unique resource adjacent to the Specific Plan area.
+Identify as-needed capital projects and appropriate funding streams that advance the recreational amenities and ecological health of Rose Creek.